 Thus, even though Oswald ultimately acted on his own, the KGB was deeply involved in the assassination of John F. Kennedy and must share the blame for it, as must Khrushchev.

 Oswald appears to have persuaded his uncle, Charles Murret, to induce his boss, New Orleans Mafia kingpin Carlos Marcello, to provide a professional sniper.
 Marcello held a powerful grudge against the Kennedys for publicly humiliating him by roughly deporting him to Guatemala.
 Marcello and other organized crime leaders were also threatened by Attorney General Robert F. Kennedy’s crusade against them; killing his older brother would neutralize RFK.
 With KGB training, Oswald himself had become an excellent shot.
-He likely hit Kennedy from behind, but the Mafia’s professional sniper on the grassy knoll fired the killing shot from the front, knocking off a chunk of Kennedy’s skull and pieces of his brain.
+He evidently hit Kennedy from behind, but the Mafia’s professional sniper on the grassy knoll fired the killing shot from the front, knocking off a chunk of Kennedy’s skull and pieces of his brain.
 Thus Oswald, who planned the shooting and participated in it, could plead in court that he was the patsy.
 In fact, Oswald told journalists after the assassination “I’m just a patsy.”10

 Meanwhile, Oswald’s deliberately misleading dealings with anti-Castro and pro-Castro Cubans, FBI, and CIA-connected individuals caused further confusion.
 So did the destruction of evidence and stonewalling by U.S. Government agencies covering up their mistakes after the assassination as well as by the Kennedy family seeking to protect JFK’s reputation.

-Adding the Mary Meyer story to Pacepa’s telling account gives us an explanation of the JFK assassination that contains both the idiosyncrasies of Oswald and the deceptive maneuvering of a KGB engaged in its specialty of deniable murder, with the motive of exacting revenge for the humiliation of the Cuban Missile Crisis.
+Adding the Mary Meyer story and the Mafia role to Pacepa’s telling account gives us an explanation of the JFK assassination that contains both the idiosyncrasies of Oswald and the deceptive maneuvering of a KGB engaged in its specialty of deniable murder, with the motive of exacting revenge for the humiliation of the Cuban Missile Crisis.
 The Kennedy assassination and related murders can be seen as an integral episode of a Cold War that America waged against a ruthless enemy.

 2. Ten Murders